Cover image of "Gray Mountain," one of the author's popular legal thrillers

-In the latest of his numerous legal thrillers set in the American South, John Grisham brings his considerable capacity for anger to bear on Big Coal in Appalachia, zeroing in on the twin tragedies of strip mining and black lung disease.
-Grisham really, really doesn’t like big companies that ride roughshod over their employees, the communities where they work, and the environment, all for the sake of making a buck, and he likes them even less when their actions are downright illegal.
+In one of his numerous popular legal thrillers set in the American South, John Grisham brings his considerable capacity for anger to bear on Big Coal in Appalachia.
+There, he zeroes in on the twin tragedies of strip mining and black lung disease.
+Grisham really, really doesn’t like big companies that ride roughshod over their employees, the communities where they work, and the environment, all for the sake of making a buck.
+And he likes them even less when their actions are downright illegal.

 The Gray Mountain story is viewed through the eyes of Samantha Kofer, who has suddenly found herself out of a job in New York as a third-year associate with the biggest law firm in the world.
 Transplanted to Coal Country in Appalachia, Samantha takes up a job as a legal intern with a small-town legal aid service catering to the victims of black lung disease, a methamphetamine epidemic, and the ravages of rural poverty.
 There, a courageous, risk-taking plaintiff’s attorney named Donovan Gray has made it his life’s work to exact revenge on Big Coal for destroying his childhood home and his family and driving his young mother to suicide.